skx/evalfilter/BYTECODE.md

 The comparison operations are very similar to the mathematical operations, and work in the same way:

 * They pop two values from the stack.
-* They run the comparision operation
+* They run the comparision operation:
   * If the comparison succeeds they push `true` upon the stack.
   * Otherwise they push `false`.